Generating Credentials

 ### 8. Create an ACL for table access (optional pattern)

 Some organizations pair the custom role from step 3 with an explicit ACL on the Incident table.
-This pattern is not a substitute for the ITSM role bundle in [Roles for ITSM incidents (REST API key path)](#roles-for-itsm-incidents-rest-api-key-path) (`itil`, `itil_admin`, `snc_internal`, `personalize_decision_table_input`, and optional `sn_si.manager` for SIR): read, query, and patch are still governed by ServiceNow ACLs and roles on your instance.
+This pattern is not a substitute for the ITSM role bundle in the [role-assignment tables in step 3](#ticketing-sn-token-roles) (`itil`, `itil_admin`, `snc_internal`, and `personalize_decision_table_input`): read, query, and patch are still governed by ServiceNow ACLs and roles on your instance.
 Use step 8 only when your administrator requires this extra ACL for create (or additional operations they define).

 Navigate to **All > System Security > Access Control (ACL) > New**.